 Rich in vitamins E, A, monounsaturated fatty acids, proteins, and minerals, sweet almond oil keeps the skin smooth, hydrated, and healthy.
 With its antioxidant properties, it protects the skin from the free radical damage.

-Locking in the moisture, almond oil evens the complexion, giving your skin a nice glow.
+Locking in the moisture, almond oil evens the complexion, giving your skin a lovely glow.

 Argan oil for sunburn